nickpettican/Alarm-Pi/README.md

 The reason I did this is because the RPi has background noise when connected to the AUDIOJACK i.e. to speakers, so by only using them as output during the alarm you avoid this.

+If you want to take advantage of this feature make sure the audio output files are executable.
+Again, this can be done by simply running `sudo chmod +x filename.sh`.

 ## Future development

 AlarmPi is still under development.
 My next task is to make the alarm adjustable to women users i.e. it currently greets 'sir' but no 'madam'.

 Additionally, it currently only reads the news headlines.
 So a future version may also read out a small description.

-Unfortunately the weather is tailored mostly to people in the UK or a country with similar weather.
-If your country has more extreme weather then feel free to change the way AlarmPi anounces it.
+Unfortunately the weather (and news) is tailored mostly to people in the UK or a country with similar weather.
+If your country has more extreme weather then feel free to contribute and make AlarmPi more worldwide.